-A RBSO has "hands on" experience in biological safety and security program implementation and management and in the drafting, auditing, presentation, training and enforcement of biological safety practices.
+A RBSO has a minimum of three years of experience in biological safety and security program implementation and management and in the drafting, auditing, presentation, training and enforcement of biological safety practices.
 RBSOs are dedicated to the prevention of occupational exposure to infectious diseases and recommend good faith compliance of their employers with all pertinent published laws and standards impacting biological safety in the work place.
 Registered biological safety professionals always encourage and promote safe work practices that protect humans, animals and the environment from the potential danger of infection.